AdobeDocs/experience-platform.en/help/xdm/data-types/custom-metadata-details-reporting.md

 ---
 # [!UICONTROL Custom Metadata Details] Reporting data type

 [!UICONTROL Custom Metadata Details] Reporting is a standard Experience Data Model (XDM) data type defines a structure for storing custom metadata.
-Use the [!UICONTROL Custom Metadata Details] Reporting data type to capture details such as the name and value of custom metadata associated with content or interactions.
+The [!UICONTROL Custom Metadata Details] Reporting data type captures details such as the name and value of custom metadata associated with content or interactions.
+Media reporting fields are used by Adobe services to analyze the media collection fields sent by users.
+This data, alongside other specific user metrics, are computed and reported upon.

 ![A diagram of the Custom Metadata Details Reporting data type.](../images/data-types/the-custom-metadata-reporting.png)